zeeshanjafri/CP386-assignment-4/README.md

 ----------------------------------------------------------------------------
 Question1: Functions were done by Omogbolahan Arif Ashogbon.

-Question2: Functions were done collaboratively by Zeeshan Jafari and Omogbolahan Arif Ashogbon.
+Question2: Functions were done collaboratively by Zeeshan Jafri and Omogbolahan Arif Ashogbon.

 Features
 ----------------------------------------------------------------------------